dmitrycello/yaglpp/assets/DETAILS.md

 > This behavior is implemented in every class derived from **`gl::_Object`**.
 All multi-object classes are childs of **`gl::_Objects`**, they cannot be referenced as a whole, so they don't have their **`share..`** method.
 The [framebuffer](https://www.khronos.org/opengl/wiki/Framebuffer_Object), [query](https://www.khronos.org/opengl/wiki/Query_Object) and [vertex array](https://www.khronos.org/opengl/wiki/Vertex_Specification) objects cannot be shared between OpenGL contexts, so they don't have their **`share..`** method either.
 Lastly, the vertex array and [sampler](https://www.khronos.org/opengl/wiki/Sampler_Object) objects should be binded explicitly with their **`bind..`** methods, since vertex array should be binded at the specific point of a program, and sampler object binding takes a parameter.

 ### GLAD classes tree
 Most of the classes in **`::gl`** namespace are derived from **`gl::_Object`**, operating a single OpenGL object _id_.

 The following classes tree exposes the classes inheritance, as well as their data size in bytes:

 > [!TIP]
-> Despite the OpenGL _id_ type is unsigned integer, the single data member of **`gl::_Object`** class is signed integer.
-This allows to differentiate single and reference object, being negative and positive value.
+> Despite the OpenGL _id_ is of unsigned integer type, the single data member of **`gl::_Object`** class is signed integer.
+This allows to differentiate single and reference object, being negative or positive.
 Zero means empty object.
 The location value has to be signed integer as well, it can be -1 meaning invalid index, or an empty object.

 ![25.png](25.png)